YAO Chaowen

 The overarching goal of this study is to discuss the combination of individual computational tools into one multi-algorithm methodology, enabling the extraction of individual urban tree information through a novel integration of existing databases and tools within 4 distinguished steps.
 By achieving rapid and systematic access to such valuable urban tree information, this approach holds significant potential for a wide range of applications.

 Figure 3.
-From tree information to 3D model.
+Comparison between orthophoto, information model, and 3D model.